MatheusCerqueiraDev/TIL---Today-I-Learned/ReduxToolkit/readme.txt

 #createEntityAdapter: gera um conjunto de redutores e seletores reutilizáveis ​​para gerenciar dados normalizados na loja

 #O utilitário createSelector da biblioteca Reselect, reexportado para facilidade de uso

+RTK Query

+RTK Query is provided as an optional addon within the @reduxjs/toolkit package.
+It is purpose-built to solve the use case of data fetching and caching, supplying a compact, but powerful toolset to define an API interface layer for your app.
+It is intended to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.

+RTK Query is built on top of the Redux Toolkit core for its implementation, using Redux internally for its architecture.
+Although knowledge of Redux and RTK are not required to use RTK Query, you should explore all of the additional global store management capabilities they provide, as well as installing the Redux DevTools browser extension, which works flawlessly with RTK Query to traverse and replay a timeline of your request & cache behavior.

+RTK Query is included within the installation of the core Redux Toolkit package.
+It is available via either of the two entry points below:

+import { createApi } from '@reduxjs/toolkit/query'

+/* React-specific entry point that automatically generates hooks corresponding to the defined endpoints */ import { createApi } from '@reduxjs/toolkit/query/react'